 From The Mind-Beauty Connection: 9 Days to Less Stress, Gorgeous Skin, and a Whole New You by Amy Wechsler.

-- Q What should I look for in an inexpensive moisturizer?
+- Q What ingredients should I look for when choosing a moisturizer?

 - Q What do basic moisturizers do?

-- Q How should I moisturize my skin if I have pimples?
+- Q How should I moisturize my face and body?